LeeYuan19/app-dev/README.md

 ## 📖 Plot Summary

 Lim Ju-kyung, a high school student, has been bullied for her appearance.
-To overcome her insecurities, she masters the art of makeup, transforming herself into a "goddess" at school.
+To overcome her insecurities, she practices and masters the art of makeup, transforming herself into a "goddess" at school.
 However, she lives in fear of her classmates discovering her bare face.
-The story unfolds as she navigates friendships, love, and self-acceptance, especially when two classmates, Lee Su-ho and Han Seo-jun, get involved in her life.
+The story continues as she make friends, love, and self-acceptance, especially when two classmates, Lee Su-ho and Han Seo-jun, get involved in her life.
 ---

 ## 🎭 Main Characters

 ### 1. *Lim Ju-kyung* – portrayed by Moon Ga-young
 ![image alt](https://github.com/LeeYuan19/app-dev/blob/8d5b16f3376a047ccfa7d9fd42f763bc9ad77205/True-Beauty-Fashion-Moon-Ga-Young.jpg)
-A sweet, shy girl who learns to embrace her inner and outer beauty.
+A cheerful and kind-hearted girl who uses makeup to boost her self-esteem.
+She hides her bare face due to past bullying but gradually learns to embrace her true self..

 ---